 For the real enthusiast there is the 924 Turbo - Less refined than the S and some have been prone to the occasional dramatic problem (due in no small part to the spirited use and abuse of "80s man"!) but goes like a 1980's sports car should.
 Harder to work on and definitely more challenging all round but you can't beat the whistle of the turbo a couple of seconds before the boost catches up...!
 Hold tight!

-Under £400 will get you a parts car.
-Cars at the top of this range ought to run well but will need time and money to gain an MOT.
+Under £500 will get you a parts car.
+Cars at the top of this range may run but will need time and money to gain an MOT.
 Cars at the bottom end of this range are probably best as spares cars.

-£400 - £800 would get you a car that runs, and may have an MOT but is probably past its peak and will soon require considerable work to the body or engine.
+£500 - £1200 would get you a project car.
+It's possible that it runs, and it may have an MOT but is probably past its peak and will soon require considerable work to the body or engine.
 Be diligent though.
 Some good examples can pop up in this price range as the 924 has a tendency to be underpriced by those that don't understand them.